Skip to content

 }

 makeSession() returns a RebuildTurnSession, which rebuilds the full prompt from the message history on every call.
-This is intentional - there is no live KV-cache session boundary to manage, and it lets middleware rewrite the history freely between rounds.
+This is intentional - it lets middleware rewrite the history freely between rounds, and the chat template re-renders the exchange faithfully (dropping historical <think> blocks).
+Prompt processing is still incremental: the session reuses the KV/SSM state of the unchanged token prefix (see below), so rebuilding does not mean re-prefilling.

 RebuildTurnSession